 The experimental protocol is simple.
 After a brief introduction a sociodemographic survey is distributed.
 The rules of the DA are then explained to students and a "no-money" practice round is played.
-A second survey is distributed, asking students to predict how well the results of the DA's last round in terms of price, quantity and total trading profits will conform to the predictions generated by a supply and demand model, listed in a sealed envelope held by one student.
+One student receives a sealed envelope with predictions drawn from supply and demand theory.
+A second survey is distributed, asking students to assess the likelihood that the results of the DA's last round in terms of price, quantity and total trading profits will conform to the predictions generated by a supply and demand model, as listed in the sealed envelope.
 The DA ends after four rounds of trading, and then the experimenter opens the envelope, and compares the three supply and demand predictions to the trading results of the final round.
-Students then evaluate how well the supply and model predicted the DA results in a final survey.
+Students then assess the likelihood that the supply and demand model would predict DA results in an hypothetical future session.